techramento/techramento.github.io/BYLAWS.md

 ## Transparency and Accountability

-Disclosure of Financial Information With The General Public
+Disclosure of Information With The General Public

 ### 11.01 - Purpose